Last Updated on May 9, 2022

 the problem with diamonds:

-As I’m sure many of you know, diamonds and gem stones aren’t without their flaws either.
+As I’m sure many of you know, diamonds and gemstones aren’t without their flaws either.
+One of the main problems with the jewelry industry is the lack of transparency.

 As far as environmental impact goes, irresponsible diamond mining can cause soil erosion, deforestation and in extreme cases can cause entire ecosystems to collapse.